vyra-entity/vyra_base_python/docs/interfaces.rst

 ✅ **Empfohlen:**

-* Verwenden Sie VYRA-Basis-Interfaces wo möglich
+* Use you VYRA-Basis-Interfaces wo möglich
-* Erstellen Sie eigene Interface-Pakete für modulspezifische Typen
+* Erstellen you eigene Interface-Pakete for modulspezifische Typen
-* Dokumentieren Sie Interfaces in JSON-Metadaten
+* Dokumentieren you Interfaces in JSON-Metadaten
-* Nutzen Sie Namespaces für Interface-Namen (z.B. ``VBASE``, ``MM``)
+* Use you Namespaces for Interface-Namen (z.B. ``VBASE``, ``MM``)
-* Versionieren Sie Interface-Änderungen
+* Versionieren you Interface-Änderungen

 ❌ **Vermeiden:**

-* Direkte Verwendung von ROS2-Standard-Interfaces ohne Wrapper
+* Direkte Verwendung of ROS2-Standard-Interfaces without Wrapper
-* Übermäßig komplexe Nachrichten (> 1 KB)
+* Viamäßig komplexe messages (> 1 KB)
-* Interfaces ohne Metadaten-Dokumentation
+* Interfaces without Metadaten-Dokumentation
 * Breaking Changes an bestehenden Interfaces

 Colcon Build
 ------------

-Interfaces müssen mit ``colcon build`` kompiliert werden:
+Interfaces must with ``colcon build`` kompiliert are:

 .. code-block:: bash